Imagine Publishing: History

 Linux User & Developer was acquired in 2009.
 3D Artist was launched into the niche CGI magazine market.
 Imagine's main videogames website NowGamer.com went live in 2009 also.

 In partnership with PixelMags, Imagine became the second publisher to migrate its entire portfolio as digital editions on the iPad/iPhone for the US launch in March 2010.

 Imagine launched the world's third title for the Android OS - Android Magazine in 2011, following successful bookazine tests of this topic.

 2011 also saw Imagine embrace digital publishing further by giving all employees a free iPad, or cash alternative.

 In 2012 Imagine expanded its knowledge magazine division with new launch All About Space, followed in 2013 with All About History and World of Animals.
 A new digital editions publishing platform - Martini - went live in this year, with all Imagine titles migrating onto this bespoke platform, developed in partnership with Bournemouth-based tech company 3SidedCube.

 Imagine was featured in the Sunday Times Profit Track 100 lists in 2013 and 2014; recognising the company's strong financial results, including a high net margin.

 In 2015 the company moved into a new market, with Real Crime magazine.
 To celebrate its tenth year in publishing, free engraved iPad Mini were offered to all staff.

 Imagine's final two magazine launches were in 2016, with History of Royals in April and Explore History in May.

 At the point when it was acquired by Future plc, Imagine Publishing was a worldwide multimedia content producer and in October 2016 it had a portfolio of 20 regular print magazines, 25 websites, 30 mobile apps and a portfolio of over 1,200 bookazines - all published worldwide within the four key markets – technology, photography, knowledge/science and videogames.

 Key titles

-Key magazine titles published by Imagine Publishing included:
+Key magazine titles published by Imagine Publishing up until Future's acquisition included: